Currently available for £1099.00 from Amazon.co.uk

 Having reviewed a great many treadmills over the years, it’s clear to us that Kettler is aiming this treadmill at those who want a machine for serious training.
 It feels absolutely marvelous to run on.
 Adjusting the controls while running is easy and the machine is really responsive.
 That’s its strongest point and why you’d want to buy this model.

 Our expectations of Kettler's new high-end home treadmill were high and we certainly weren't disappointed.
 It has a rather nice feel as a running machine and it's definitely well built.
-If you're considering this, we'd highly recommend having a close look at the DKN RoadRunner I, which is has had a few generations of refinement and is one of the few machines to provide an even better feel as a running machine than this Kettler.
-As an added bonus, you'll save some money as well!
+If you're considering this, we'd highly recommend having a close look at the DKN EnduRun which is simply in another league in comparison to the Atmos Pro for similar money!

 Kettler Atmos Pro Specifications